Martin Brundle reflects on Brazilian GP and Hamilton, Ferrari crashes

 Once the painful wait is over while lapped runners are released past the leaders and attempt to catch back up, the Safety Car peels in a long way up the hill and whoever is leading assumes control.
 Subsequent speed is the lead driver's prerogative but he must not change his pace by accelerating and braking hard because this causes shunts in the concertina behind.

 As Max would do later, Lewis decided to bring the pack up to the line extremely slowly so as not to drag his rivals along in his slipstream.
 This caused some great overtaking action into T1.
-In fact, such a regulation that the pack must stay slow and tight to a start area zone has been considered for implementation, but until now some drivers have declared it unsafe.
-It's certainly adds some extra excitement and could well be implemented now.
+In fact, such a regulation that the pack must stay slow and tight to a start-area zone has been considered for implementation, but until now some drivers have declared it unsafe.
+It certainly adds some extra excitement and could well be implemented now.

 Ferrari summon Vettel, Leclerc over crash